Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Henry James (1843-1916), a famous novelist, literary critic, and playwright, was born into a wealthy family in New York.
 He chose to travel and study all over Europe when he was young.
 The long history and profound cultural heritage of the European continent gave him a stronger sense of belonging.

-This famous artist who influenced modern literature finally became a British citizen a year before his death, and then died in London, leaving his soul forever.
+This famous artist, who influenced modern literature, finally became a British citizen a year before his death, and then died in London, leaving his soul forever.
 In this heart-wrenching land.

 "The Turn of the Screw" is the pioneering work of a famous psychoanalytic novel in the 20th century.
 It was written in 1898.
 After more than 100 years of circulation, it is still widely praised.

-In terms of choreography and narrative skills, the suspenseful and terrifying atmosphere of the whole story is well rendered: a group of people started a night talking around the fireplace, which has a sense of sight of Japanese horror legends, and this group people listened to the original story in a dark night.
+In terms of choreography and narrative skills, the suspenseful and terrifying atmosphere of the whole story is well rendered: a group of people started a night talking around the fireplace, which has a sense of sight of Japanese horror legends, and this group of people listened to the original story in a dark night.

 Some weird stories push this creepy feeling to the extreme.
 In a situation similar to a picture-in-picture, even readers outside the book are not substituted into their own imaginations: the weirdness in the story It won't happen around me, is the reality I'm in the real reality, and whether other audiences are watching me outside the environment I'm in, admiring the "Truman World" I staged? "?